-All BBC TV usage goes through an automatch and, where necessary, manual match process.
-Unlike audio only uses such as radio, there is no value threshold for manual processing.
+Processing thresholds and rules All BBC TV usage goes through an automatch and, where necessary, manual match process.

 The BBC licence year covers usage from April to March.
 Distributions in respect of those usages are made from October to July.